Hanscotte centre-rail system: Furka Oberalp Railway

 In 1910 the Swiss Locomotive and Machine Works, Winterthur, prepared designs for Hanscotte system locomotives to operate the Furka Oberalp Railway, but the Swiss federal railway authority directed that the Abt system be used instead.

+Schneider et Compagnie

+During the First World War ironfounders Schneider et Compagnie used Hanscotte-equipped trains to transport heavy artillery pieces on a private line from their foundry at Le Creusot, France to a firing range at nearby Les Crouillottes.